 Amendment of the Prevention of Corruption Act (Cap 65, LOK) in early 1997 led to the creation of the Kenya Anti-Corruption Authority (KACA) in 1997, whose first director was John Harun Mwau.
 He was appointed Director in December 1997.

-FIGURE 1: Current Kilome MP and first Director of the defunct Kenya Anti-Corruption Authority (KACA), John Harun Mwau
+Mr. John Harun Mwau, first Director of the defunct Kenya Anti-Corruption Authority (KACA), and former Kilome MP

 After only six months in office, Mwau was suspended and later removed in 1998 through a Judicial Tribunal appointed by the then President Daniel T. arap Moi.
 Justice Aaron G. Ringera was appointed to replace him in March 1999.

 Second Director of the defunct KACA (and later the first Kenya Anti-Corruption Commission Director/Chief Executive) Justice (Rtd) Aaron G. Ringera

 On December 22, 2000, the High Court in the case of Gachiengo V Republic (2000) 1 EA 52(CAK) made a ruling that the existence of KACA undermined the powers conferred on both the Attorney General and the Commissioner of Police by the Constitution of the Republic of Kenya.

 In addition, the High Court further held that the statutory provisions establishing the Authority were in conflict with the Constitution.
 That spelt the death of KACA and the various efforts in the fight against corruption in Kenya.